miguelJalube/virtSecretary/README.md

 2. **Check Indexing Status**:
    - Once indexing is complete, the progress bar will reach 100%, and a message will display indicating that indexing is complete.

+3. **Chat**:
+   - You can now use the indexed documents in the chatbot at `/chat` or other application that requires indexed data.

 ---